docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.md

 ### NoColor

 ```
-Represents the “none” color.
+Represents the "none" color.
 Assigning a NoColor object to the fill or stroke color of an art item is
 equivalent to setting the filled or stroked property to false.
 ```
 **NoColor properties**